 "Dave Eberhardt literally takes control with his guitar.
 Dave is one of those musicians who makes you feel as if you are at a huge concert where the guitar solo keeps going and keeps getting better.
 There is also a much more soft, melodic and atmospheric side to Dave’s playing that can melt a person."

 Dave has shared stages with Shawn Mullins, The Pointer Sisters, Mark Dignam, Ricky Skaggs, John Hiatt, Over The Rhine, Melissa Ferrick, The Raisins, and more; touring from Chicago to New York to Nashville.
-In addition to his live and studio work with the Katie Reider Band, David managed to appear on approximately thirty other albums, with a host of other artists as well.
+In addition to his live and studio work with the Katie Reider Band, He has been featured on approximately thirty other albums, with a host of other artists as well.
 Some of his studio work has featured him alongside Tony Levin, Phil Keaggy, Michelle Shocked, Tony Miracle, Will Crewdson, Victoria Williams, and Mark Olson of the Jayhawks.